rienst/blog/src/posts/using-a-monorepo-for-single-app-development.md

 ## Conclusion

 A monorepo helps you share logic when you're building multiple apps, but it can also be a useful tool for managing dependencies in your codebase.
-Splitting logic into separate packages helps you see the different parts that make up your app, and keeps you from tangling them up acidentally.
+Splitting logic into separate packages helps you see the different parts that make up your app and keeps you from tangling them up acidentally.